 3. Why Are Chicken Coops Elevated?

-Chicken coops are typically elevated to prevent predators, such as foxes, from breaking into the coop by digging underground and coming up through the bottom area.
+Chicken coops are typically elevated.
+Raising them will help prevent predators, such as foxes, from breaking into the coop by digging underground and coming up through the bottom area.

 Chickens also have the instinct to go up and above ground, especially at night, so an elevated coop encourages them to go inside to roost.